ignite/cli/docs/guide/blog/comment-blog.md

 		PostID:    msg.PostID,
 		CreatedAt: ctx.BlockHeight(),
 	}

-	// Check if the Post Exists for which a comment is being created if msg.PostID != postId {
-		return nil, sdkerrors.Wrapf(types.ErrID, "Post Blog Id does not exist for which comment with Blog Id %d was made", msg.PostID)
-	}

 	// Check if the comment is older than the Post.
 If more than 100 blocks, then return error. if comment.CreatedAt > post.CreatedAt+100 {
 		return nil, sdkerrors.Wrapf(types.ErrCommentOld, "Comment created at %d is older than post created at %d", comment.CreatedAt, post.CreatedAt)